 Today it’s Diwali.
 It’s the festival of light.
 The festival finds its origin in India, where it’s a five days celebration.
 Each day comes with its own myths or legends and has its own traditions and rituals.
-Light is the symbol of joy, succes, hope, happiness and prosperity.
+Light is the symbol of joy, success, hope, happiness and prosperity.
 Bottom line of this celebration: good overcomes evil and positive above negative.
 And you don’t even have to be religious to celebrate Diwali…!

 But if you bring negative forces to your present or future, they will only hold you back.
-You have to realise that every year you will end up in good and bad situations.
+You have to realize that every year you will end up in good and bad situations.
 That’s life: it has its ups and downs.
 Today light represents the good and gives positive energy and it burns the negativity.
 That’s why you put on the lights to brighten up the darkest hours.
 If you can mentally picture how the light burns negativity, then you’re already half way.
-It will be easier to mentally burn the negativity of your own life and focus on al the good things.
+It will be easier to mentally burn the negativity of your own life and focus on all the good things.

 Through the years you’ll end up in all sorts of situations:

-Good things and bad things
+- Good things and bad things

-You experience things to remember and things you rather forget.
+- You experience things to remember and things you rather forget.

-There are things to repeat and hopefully-never-again experiences…
+- There are things to repeat and hopefully-never-again experiences…

 So: Let there be LIGHT!
 Bring the positive force in and (try to) leave all the negativity in de past, where it belongs.